New exhibition in September and October

 Continue reading “NGOOTH | Hope”

-The exhibition of It Hao Pheh, The Gift, is extended until the end of June, by popular demand.
+The exhibition of It Hao Pheh, The Gift, ran until our Winter closure at the end of June

 It Hao has established himself as a highly esteemed water-colourist.
 With this show we also see something of the breadth of his talent, with dynamic oil paintings, acrylics and oil pastel works, to compliment his beautiful watercolours.

 The landscape paintings are plain air and studio works of scenes around the Dandenong Ranges, South Gippsland and The Grampians.
 It Hao’s signature watercolours of buildings and streetscapes are of recognisable locations around Melbourne. including Montsalvat, Malvern Town Hall and Toorak Road.